BeratKuzu55/currentWeatherInSamsun/README.md

-# currentWeatherInSamsun
+# currentWeatherAnyCity
-you can learn how is weather and how many degrees the weather tempreture in Samsun with this NodeJS project
+you can learn how is weather and how many degrees the weather tempreture of any city writing is's name with this NodeJS project